PhevenDe/Reponew/README.md

 # demo
  This is a basic ecommerce website.
 It includes a simple home page.
+Soon to add additional features on it.